Spectral extension in photosynthesis: molecular mechanism of photosynthesis driven by red-shifted chlorophylls

 1. Light-harvesting systems in Chromera velia

-2. Function of Chl f in a newly isolated cyanobacterium from stromatolites
+2. Function of antenna systems in a newly isolated cyanobacterium containing chlorophyll f

 3. Global protein analysis of cyanobacterium Acaryochloris marina under various oxygen-stressed conditions.